udutta143/ENG417A-FinalProjectGreenlandic/README.md

 and deterministic algorithms which convert a conjugated Greenlandic verb into its English translation.
 It also contains built-in functions to calculate the ChrF (character frequency) and semantic similarity scores compared to a gold translation, and runs a loop that performs these benchmarking tests over a larger test set.

+The Greenlandic dictionary used is publicly available [here](https://dl.icdst.org/pdfs/files1/c1c88da4ceebc20292a8e8ef42dd0153.pdf).

 ## Running:
 Just simply run the code in the Colab notebook Final_Project.ipynb in order

 ## Citation:
 Dutta, Upamanyu.
 "Oqarpunga: A Hybrid Translation System for the Translation of Greenlandic (Kalaallisut) Verbs."
-2025. [https://github.com/udutta143/ENG417A-FinalProjectGreenlandic/tree/main.](https://github.com/udutta143/ENG417A-FinalProjectGreenlandic/tree/main)
+2025. [https://github.com/udutta143/ENG417A-FinalProjectGreenlandic/tree/main](https://github.com/udutta143/ENG417A-FinalProjectGreenlandic/tree/main).